movarnell/Fan-Prom-Ango/README.md

 # Fan-Prom-Ango 🎉
+## NOTICE: You must be a Promineo Tech Student to be made a Collaborator on this project.
 Welcome to **Fan-Prom-Ango**!
 We're thrilled to have you as a potential contributor to our collaborative project.
 If you'd like to join the team, please follow the steps below:

 ## Contact Us on Slack 🚀